ABOUT THE CENTRE

 Dr. John Hadjinicolaou, University Professor

-Beginners are asked to choose on of the following 3 (2 choices help with scheduling):
+Beginners are asked to choose one of the following 3 with an additional back-up day:

-Fall courses for Greek language start the first week of October
+Fall courses start the first week of October

 SECTION A: Language: Modern Greek, New Testament Greek and Ancient Greek